rachelesmee/website/foss4guklocal2023/maynooth.md

 Ireland<br>

 <img src="./images/tsi.jpg" width="550" align="middle" alt="The TSI building at Maynooth University">

+### Venue Accessibility
+The [Technology, Society and Innovation (TSI) Building](https://www.youtube.com/watch?v=VdoNU-tlfwE&t=432s), Maynooth University’s landmark infrastructural development, is designed to enhance the University’s excellence in research, education and skills development for future generations.
+The building is situated with very generous public space created outside the main entrance.
+All spaces in the four storey block are accessible to wheelchair users as are all ground floor entrances.
+Accessible WC facilities are available at entry level and all other levels.

 We encourage everyone to travel by public transport/car share/under their own steam if possible.
 Information on public transportation options you can use to reach Maynooth University are available on the University webpage [Getting to Maynooth using Public Transport](https://www.maynoothuniversity.ie/location/commuting)